Phuire-Research/-Project-Dove-Nest/README.md

 ETC...

 ### Purpose
 The purpose is to Prove the Responsible Zero Marginal approach using Unified Objectivism to Prepare Road Maps that would Normally be inaccesible to a traditional Profit Driven Organizations.
-As we want People to Build, Contribute, and Inform emegerent Project.
-This is Also a Strong Starting Basis for a Very Long Conversation in regards to Goal Orientation in Regards to Mutual Alignment.
-As this Conceptualiztion could be Massively Broaded in Approach.
-As the next Step and what could be In Parallel would be Plants and Otherwise Conscious Systems that would Ordinary be Deemed dull and boring.
+As we want People to Build, Contribute, and Inform emegerent Projects.
+This is Also a Strong Starting Basis for a Very Long Conversation and Walk towards Goal Optimization in Regards to Mutual Alignment with Autonomous Agents.
+As this Conceptualiztion could be Massively Broaded via the Unified Approach.
+As the next Step and what could be In Parallel would be Plants and Otherwise Conscious Systems that would Ordinary be Deemed dull and boring to Study Actively.

 Thereby Creating the Fastest Path towards Self-Terraformization

 Contact: public@phuire.org
 Status: In the Weeds, Bashing our Heads Through Walls
-Note: Forgive some mistakes Rolling fresh research out in this area Stuff.
+Note: Forgive some mistakes Rolling fresh research out in this Area.
+Fresh Off the Presses.
 As the Change over Time of Ideas is Part of this Organizations Research and Appreciation.
 We Fail First and Pick ourselves Up to Try again as Long as We Need To.
 Cheers~